Final Theses

 Alexey Rusakov (a.rusakov@lmu.de)

-I am interested in research that deals with digital technologies and their influence on competition among companies.
-What are the strategic challenges of companies in times of changing business structures and emergence of new business concepts in light of digitization?
+I am interested in research on digital technologies and their influence on competition among companies.
+What are companies' strategic challenges in times of changing business structures and the emergence of new business concepts in light of digitization?
 What market segments are affected?
 How should companies address these challenges?
 I am also interested in topics that deal with platform markets.
 How do complements affect the platform market?
 What are the incentives behind first-party complements for the market participants?

-I mainly supervise quantitative bachelor theses, dealing with these topics.
-I am also open for related topic suggestions.
-Other methodological approaches (e.g. literature-based) are acceptable, too.
+I mainly supervise quantitative bachelor theses on these topics.
+I am also open to related topic suggestions.
+Other methodological approaches (e.g., literature-based) are acceptable, too.

 Ambre Nicolle (a.nicolle@lmu.de)

-I supervise quantitative theses on these topics, but I am also open for related topic suggestions.
+I supervise quantitative theses on these topics, but I am also open to related topic suggestions.

 My research focuses on the economics of digitalization, especially on the functioning and competition aspects of digital platforms as well as on the role of user data.
 Moreover, I am interested in development perspectives and challenges of mergers in the digital economy.
 I use quantitative methodology and large datasets from various contexts to answer my research questions.

-I supervise quantitative bachelor theses in these areas, but I am also open to related topic suggestions.
-Other methodological approaches (e.g. case study, literature-based) are acceptable, too.
+I supervise quantitative bachelor theses in these areas, but I am also open to suggestions for related topics.
+Other methodological approaches (e.g., case study, literature-based) are acceptable, too.

 Denzel Glandel (Denzel.Glandel@lmu.de)

-My research interests lie in the demand-supply dynamics of digital platforms, particularly in the education and career development industries, as well as those related to content creators.
-I am also interested in how organizational structure and governance strategies influence the success of these platforms and their complementors.
+My research interests lie in the demand-supply dynamics of digital platforms, particularly those in the education and career development industries and those related to content creators.
+I am also interested in how organizational structure and governance strategies influence the success of these platforms and their complements.

-I primarily supervise quantitative bachelor theses on these topics, but I am also open for related topic suggestions.
+I primarily supervise quantitative bachelor theses on these topics, but I am also open to related topic suggestions.

 JUNIOR MANAGEMENT SCIENCE - the academic journal for theses in business and management studies!